Giacalone-CECS/cecs-326-sp24-01-reading-01-intro-to-os-robbyrimal/Chapter1.md

     2. The rest of the software runs on **user mode** which is only a subset of machine instructions available and applications at user level cannot modify or have direct access to system resources.

-    * **Having two distinct modes allows the system to better utilize resources effectively, as user mode gets limited resources compared to the kernel.**
+    * **Having two distinct modes allows the system to better utilize resources effectively, as user mode gets limited resources compared to the kernel.
+If user needs more resources it can do system call.
+User can gain administrative privilege if require more system resource, but the system should what to do with processes.**

 5. On early computers, every byte of data read or written was handled by the CPU (i.e., there was no DMA).
 What implications does this have for multiprogramming?